-Red chokecherry is a tough, easy to grow shrub with four-season appeal.
+Red chokecherry is a tough, easy to grow shrub with a four-season appeal.
 Clusters of white flowers bloom in spring and provide nectar for butterflies and other beneficial insects.
-The dark green, glossy foliage stays attractive all season before it gives way to a rich orange-red fall color.
+The dark green, glossy foliage stays attractive all season before it gives way to rich orange-red fall color.
 The bright red berries appear in fall and persist into winter providing food for songbirds and game birds.

 White spring blossoms attract butterflies, bees and other beneficial insects

 Salmon to scarlet fall color is accented by reddish, peeling bark

 Great for mass plantings and naturalized areas

 The bright red berries attract game birds and songbirds in fall and winter

 Can be used for bank stabilization to stop erosion

 Found in pine bottomlands, swamps and open bogs.

 Chokeberries aren't palatable to birds until they have been frosted multiple times, so the berries persist well into the season for you to enjoy.